jstenhouse/docker-graphite/README.md

 # Graphite with Docker

+**Note:** this docker image is modified from the original at [creative-area/docker-graphite](https://github.com/creative-area/docker-graphite) and allows CORS from any host for [Grafana](http://grafana.org/).

 > This image is intended to provide a ready to use Graphite stack (Graphite-web + Carbon + Whisper).

 The stack is built from source and managed by Supervisor.